Subtracting Polynomials is very similar to adding polynomials. In fact, we will be changing the subtraction problem to an addition problem.

 Take a look at these examples that show you how to rewrite the problem as an addition problem.

-One last example!
+One last example.
 This example will demonstrate how to use the vertical method for adding once you Keep - Change - Change.

-Now you can successfully add and subtract polynomials!
-Ready to try a few on your own?
+Now you can successfully add and subtract polynomials.
+You are now ready to multiply polynomials.

 Sign Up for Algebra Class E-courses

 "I'd like to start off by relaying my sincerest gratitude for your dedication in teaching algebra.
 Your methodology is by far the simplest to follow, primarily because you take the time to include the small steps in between that most other teachers leave out.

 It helps to know why you are doing something.
 I am 45 and heading to college to get my BS in Business.
 I need to brush up, hence the visit to your site.
 Great Job!"

 "I stumbled onto your site after I found out that I needed to use some fundamental algebra for an assignment.
 Turns out I had forgotten some things and your great site helped me remember them like "that" (snap of fingers).
 The organization of the site let me find exactly what I was looking for so easily.
 Kudos to you for maintaining such a great resource for students of all ages!"